JimMcL/Distfor/README.md

 I have a shape file called `eg_map`, polygons are in layer `example_Distfor`, and the ID column is named `ID_bis`.
 I have decided to break the job into 3 blocks, because I have access to 3 computers named A, B and C. Each computer has R installed and I have copied my shapefile and the `distfor` scripts to a working directory/folder on each computer.
 This example demonstrates running the scripts from the command line.

 The shapefile for this example is included in the GitHub repository.
-To run the example without copying any files, first `cd` to the `examples` subdirectory, then prepend "../" to each of the script names in the following commands.
+To simply run the provided example using the directory structure after installing `distfor`, first `cd` to the `examples` subdirectory, then prepend "../" to each of the script names in the following commands.
 For example, the first command would be modified to

     Rscript ../calc-distances.R eg_map example_Distfor ID_bis 1 3